Criminal Possession of a Weapon by a Juvenile in New York City

 In New York, a person is considered a juvenile if they are between the ages of 7 and 16.
 When a juvenile commits an offense which would be considered a crime if that person were an adult, that person is labeled a “juvenile delinquent.”
 Juvenile delinquency cases are heard in Family Court instead of Criminal or Supreme Court.
 Persons over the age of 13 who commit more serious crimes may have their cases transferred to supreme, and if found guilty, would be labeled juvenile offenders, as opposed to juvenile delinquents.

 If the case remains in family court, instead of the typical prosecutor bringing the charges, the New York City Law Department assigns an Assistant Corporation Counsel to prosecute the case.
+If your child has been accused of criminal possession of a weapon by a juvenile in New York City, the gun crime defense attorneys at our firm could help you build their case.

 Unlawful Possession of Weapons by Persons Under Sixteen, pursuant to NYPL § 265.05, is an offense which upon conviction would result in a person being labeled a juvenile delinquent.
 A minor who is in possession of any firearm, air-gun, spring-gun, or any dangerous knife, can be found guilty of this offense.